 Video streaming services have always prioritized delivering a high-quality viewing experience, which includes reducing startup times and minimizing rebuffering.
-New data suggests that focusing on infrastructure security could also be an important factor in improving quality, driving viewer growth and increasing retention.
+New data suggests that focusing on infrastructure security could also be important in improving quality, driving viewer growth, and increasing retention.

-In 2020, we asked more than 250 security professionals from across the OTT streaming market about their attack readiness and how they are addressing security threats.
-We received responses from broadcasters, publishers, studios, content owners, direct-to-consumer platforms, aggregators, and of course, sports leagues.
+In 2020, we asked more than 250 security professionals from the OTT streaming market about their attack readiness and how they address security threats.
+We received responses from broadcasters, publishers, studios, content owners, direct-to-consumer platforms, aggregators, and sports leagues.

-Security risk management tends to focus first on preventing data breaches or content theft.
-And that’s understandable given the potential financial damage these imply.
-But perhaps it’s time to reframe security as a Quality of Experience (QoE) factor that can impact viewer engagement and subscriber retention as well.
+Security risk management focuses first on preventing data breaches or content theft.
+And that’s understandable, given the potential financial damage these imply.
+But perhaps it’s time to reframe security as a Quality of Experience (QoE) factor that can also impact viewer engagement and subscriber retention.

-Preventing data breaches and content theft are certainly worthy of our continued focus and attention.
+Preventing data breaches and content theft is worthy of our continued focus and attention.
 But if security incidents are also irritating and driving away viewers and subscribers, security instrumentation and countermeasures could be just as important as managing other QoE factors, such as rebuffering, slow startup, or ad break failure.
-While some viewers turn to social media to vent their frustrations with a streaming service provider’s buggy application, many more simply give up and try one of the hundreds of other streaming services available to them.
+While some viewers turn to social media to vent their frustrations with a streaming service provider’s buggy application, many more simply give up and try one of the hundreds of other streaming services available.

-Web applications, like your streaming service, endure a constant barrage of attacks.
+Web applications, like your streaming service, endure constant attacks.
 Credential stuffing overload login and authentication services.
 Volumetric DDoS attacks prevent legitimate users from accessing the service.
-Targeted layer 7 application attacks on an API or backend resource can disable content browsing and playback.
-Even if these attacks don’t result in a data breach, they consume application resources, disrupt user accessibility, and in some cases, take down online services altogether.
+Targeted Layer 7 application attacks on an API or backend resource can disable content browsing and playback.
+Even if these attacks don’t result in a data breach, they consume application resources, disrupt user accessibility, and sometimes take down online services altogether.

 We invite you to read our new report, ”Protecting your OTT streaming service from cyberattacks.”
-You’ll discover what your OTT peers consider to be their security gaps and where they are focusing their investments in 2021.
-Get a behind-the-scenes look at how prepared they are –– or not –– for a cyberattack and gain some insight into where you can channel your security efforts.
+You’ll discover what your OTT peers consider their security gaps and where they are focusing their investments in 2021.
+Get a behind-the-scenes look at how prepared they are –– or not –– for a cyber attack and gain some insight into where you can channel your security efforts.
 You’ll also learn about proven security technologies that can help you protect your own OTT platforms and technologies, many of which now live in the cloud.

 Get the information you need.
 When you’re ready, chat with us, get an assessment or start your free trial.